justinlee0777/components/README.md

 Tree-shakeable component library useful for various projects.
 Per Fred Brooks' recommendation in "Mythical Man-Month" via Capers Jones:

-> Most experienced programmers have private libraries which allow them to develop software without about 30% reused code by volume.
+> Most experienced programmers have private libraries which allow them to develop software with about 30% reused code by volume.

 which recommendation is excellent after careful thought.